William McInnes: Film

 Early film roles include My Brother Jack (2001), Do Or Die (2001), Dirty Deeds (2002) and the TV Movie The Shark Net (2003).

 McInnes featured in the lead role in Look Both Ways (2005), directed by his wife Sarah Watt.
-Subsequent film roles include in 2006 Irresistible, with Susan Sarandon, and Kokoda, the lead role in the romantic drama Unfinished Sky in 2007, and in 2009 Prime Mover, featuring Andrew S. Gilbert, Ben Mendelsohn and Anthony Hayes, and Sarah Watt's follow-up film My Year Without Sex.
+Subsequent film roles include in 2006 Irresistible, with Susan Sarandon, and Kokoda, the lead role in the romantic drama Unfinished Sky in 2007, and in 2009 Prime Mover, featuring Michael Dorman, Ben Mendelsohn and Anthony Hayes, and Sarah Watt's follow-up film My Year Without Sex.

 Radio

 In December 2016, McInnes hosted Summer Afternoons across ABC Local Radio.

 Writing

 McInnes released his first book A Man's Got to Have a Hobby on 1 August 2005.
 His second book Cricket Kings was released in 2006 and his third, That'd Be Right, in August 2008.
 His fourth book, The Making of Modern Australia, was released in 2010; it was accompanied by a television documentary series of the same name on the ABC that McInnes narrated.
 In 2011 he released his fifth book, Worse Things Happen at Sea, co-written by his wife Sarah Watt.
 In 2014 he released Holidays, a collection of stories loosely based around his and other people's holidays.
 He wrote a regular column called "William Tells" for The Australian Women's Weekly.